 LIMS integration:

-Understanding the different RFID tags in the market
+Understanding the Different RFID Tags on the Market

 A typical RFID tag on the market can be 1.4mm in diameter to 8.5mm in length.

-Many RFID tags take the form of a glass transponder in a cylinder shape.
-RFID glass tags can be implanted into lab animals and are commonly made up of an electric circuitry and a solenoid antenna enclosed in a glass capsule.
+Many RFID tags take the form of glass transponders with a cylindrical shape.
+These tags, commonly implanted in lab animals, consist of an electric circuitry and a solenoid antenna encased within a glass capsule.

 Application processes associated with RFID glass tags